Massimo Donati

-Massimo Donati (born 26 March 1981) is an Italian football coach, pundit and former professional player, who played as a central or defensive midfielder.
-He is the manager of Legnago Salus in Serie D.
+Massimo Donati (born 26 March 1981) is an Italian professional football manager, pundit and former player who played as a midfielder.

-Born in San Vito al Tagliamento, Italy, Donati began his career at Atalanta, before joining Milan in June 2001.
-After spending time on loan at Parma, Torino, Sampdoria, Messina and Atalanta, he signed for Scottish club Celtic in June 2007.
-While at Celtic, he won one Scottish Premier League medal and one Scottish League Cup medal.
-He returned to Italy in August 2009, to join Bari, where he remained until January 2012, when he signed for Palermo.
-He joined Hellas Verona in June 2013, before going back to Bari in August 2014.
-He returned to Scotland in July 2016, to sign for Hamilton Academical and then moved to St Mirren in February 2018.
+Born in San Vito al Tagliamento, Italy, Donati made 314 appearances in Serie A for several clubs, including Atalanta, AC Milan, Bari, and Palermo, plus another 72 appearances in the Scottish Premier League with Celtic — where he won the league and Scottish Cup — and Hamilton.

-Donati represented Italy at under-16, under-18, under-20 and under-21 levels.
+Donati represented Italy at Under-16, Under-18, Under-20 and Under-21 levels.

 Playing career

 Atalanta and Milan

-Donati started his club career at Atalanta, before moving to Milan in June 2001 along with Cristian Zenoni for 60 billion lire in a cash-plus-player deal.
+Donati started his club career at Atalanta, before moving to AC Milan in June 2001 along with Cristian Zenoni for 60 billion lire in a cash-plus-player deal.
 However, due to the competition at the club, Donati was unable to retain a first team place after his first season, spending the 2002–03 season on loan at Parma and then Torino.

 The 2003–04 season, his third as a Milan player, saw him join Sampdoria on loan, before enjoying a successful spell at Messina for the 2004–05 and 2005–06 seasons.
 Despite finding his form at Messina, Donati still found himself out of favour at Milan and was again sent on loan, this time returning to his first club Atalanta for the 2006–07 season.

 Donati was a youth international, representing Italy at under-16, under-18, under-20 and under-21 levels.